opendatasoft/ods-documentation/source/sourcing_and_processing_data/processing.rst

     POINT (30 10)
     POLYGON ((35 10, 45 45, 15 40, 10 20, 35 10),(20 30, 35 35, 30 20, 20 30))

+This processor is not activated by default.
+Please contact the OpenDataSoft support team if you plan to use it.

 Text processors
 ---------------